LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-job-tracker-spreadsheet.md

 You will notice I have created my own script to use any shortcuts globally throughout Windows.
 That's the beauty of AutoHotkey v2.
 You don't need to renember the shortcuts of different applications.
 Just make your own.
-Especially useful for job hunting as I notice a lot of companies block autofill on their websites.
+Especially useful for job hunting as I notice a lot of companies block the browser's autofill feature on their websites.

+# Installation of AHK tools.

+You can add it to your path in your environment variables.
+Usually would it to "C:\Program Files\AutoHotkey\v2\AutoHotkey64.exe".

+Ensure you also have Visual Studio code installed.
+Even it's depreciated extensions will make debugging easier.
+I have used [Mark Wiemer's](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus) extension so I can set breakpoints to know how my code executes upon compilation, where I screwed up and why.

 ```ahk
 #Requires AutoHotkey v2.0